 Currently, the GIP only collects data for the research projects of the SFB 884.
 Therefore, we cannot accept questionnaire proposals from external researchers.

 Yes, the GIP data are made available for scientific research as Scientific Use Files in the GIP data archive at the GESIS-Leibniz Institute for the Social Sciences six months after the completion of fieldwork and after data preparation and pseudonymization.
 As part of the Open Science movement, the GIP makes all survey data available to the scientific community.
 Researchers worldwide can apply for data access free of charge (except for a processing fee).
 Further information can be found here.

 The GIP implements survey waves in a bi-monthly cycle.
 The data are made available for scientific research as Scientific Use Files six months after the completion of fieldwork and after data preparation and pseudonymization.
 An overview of all currently available waves can be found in the GIP data archive at GESIS-Leibniz Institute for the Social Sciences.

 The GIP collects a wealth of detailed information as well as paradata that cannot be provided in Scientific Use Files for reasons of data protection.
 In order to enable scientists to work on these data, the GIP offers On-Site Data Access (ODA) in our Data Center in Mannheim.
 On request, we can provide sensitive data such as small-area information, the year of birth, verbatim data, ECSP collected paradata, as well as detailed response categories that were aggregated in the Scientific Use Files.
 This sensitive information may be used in the controlled environment of the ODA.

-If you have any questions regarding on-site data access, please contact us at GIPinfo(at)uni-mannheim.de.
+If you have any questions regarding on-site data access, please contact us at GIPinfo. uni-mannheim.de

-The interdisciplinary research centre of the SFB 884 employs about 150 international scientists from the fields of political science, economics, sociology, data science, and computer science are working across 18 projects.
+The interdisciplinary research center of the SFB 884 employs about 150 international scientists from the fields of political science, economics, sociology, data science, and computer science are working across 18 projects.